benPark20/MIDI-TPT/JOURNAL.md

 ### Acting on feedback

 After some feedback I learned that I need an external ADC so I am using [this one](https://www.adafruit.com/product/856?srsltid=AfmBOoqUDW9lRRgYDhqV9-GxvOzXFku9BKXl2naoguj5eppcnvzZRftK) because it has all the channels I need.
 I also cleaned up my spi wiring and I added a second macro button.
 I learned that I was doing my spi wrong so I had to go back and fix that.
-I also added the breakouts for the rest of the GPIO on the Pi Pico
+I also added the breakouts for the rest of the GPIO on the Pi Pico.
+With this, I am finalizing my schematic, and the next time I work on this I will have to set footprints and start the PCB

 <img width="719" height="497" alt="image_720" src="https://github.com/user-attachments/assets/f0096611-a472-4240-b529-b03618de0f42" />